 Helen Richardson is a writer and editor living in the Blue Mountains, NSW.
 She has an honours research masters in Australian Literature from the University in Sydney and a Certificate in Editing and Publishing from UTS.
-Helen runs a manuscript appraisal and editing agency, Mountain Manuscripts, and has worked as a freelance editor for many years.
+Helen does manuscript appraisals and editing for Mountain Manuscripts, and has worked as a freelance editor for many years.

 “King of the Air” appeared in Sleepers Almanac no. 6: “a claustrophobic tale about a birdwatcher with ambiguously malevolent intentions”, Emmett Stinson Known Unknowns.
 “Extremely spooky,” Owen Richardson The Age.

 “Navigating” was in The Great Unknown (ed.
 Angela Meyer) by Spineless Wonders: “a woman is led off track to a spooky but touching dead end” – Angela Meyer, “Not all the stories here are macabre.
 ‘Navigating’ by Helen Richardson is a light-hearted piece about a satnav that takes a mother of two teenagers to a grave site … The dynamic between long-suffering mother and spiky teenagers creates an amusing tone.” – Rachel Robertson ABR.
 “Whether lost, stolen, ignored or just sleeping for days, the ladies vanish … Helen Richardson’s Lucy lets her sat-nav guide her to confront her own gravestone.” – Kirsten Krauth, The Weekend Australian.

 “Something from the Old School” was performed as part of Little Fictions, a live event run by Spineless Wonders and is available as part of the podcast Little Fictions On Air #1 “Dire Straits” at the Spineless Wonders website.

 A Book in the Woods is devoted to reading, writing, publishing and the literary world.